 - Provide articles for the newsletter.

-- Complete both a mid-year and annual report.
+- Complete both mid-year and annual reports.

 - Provide suite programming at the APA Conference.

 - Manage the assigned awards – poster awards, Practice Award, Smith Award.